Reece Udinski: VMI

-In Udinski's true freshman season, he played in eight games for the Keydets.
+In Udinski's true freshman season at Virginia Military Institute, he played in eight games for the Keydets.
 He went 51 of 94 for 432 yards which was second-best on the team.
 He made his college football debut in week one in a 0–62 loss against FBS opponent Air Force.
 He came in relief and went two of three for twelve yards and an interception.
 He would not record any stats in the team's losses to Catawba 20–27 and Robert Morris 0–23.
 He would once again come in late in their game against Chattanooga going two of three for sixteen yards.
 The team would lose to Nick Tiano and the Mocs 7–63.
 His backup role would continue as he played sparingly against Mercer 14–49, No. 20 Samford 7–26, Furman 10–42, Western Carolina 7–26, and rivals The Citadel 3–21.
 He would get his first real action against East Tennessee State where he came into the game early and went fourteen of 27 for 105 yards and an interception in the team's 6–24 loss.
 He would make his first start for VMI in the last week of the season against No. 8 Wofford.
 He would go 24 of 39 for 207 yards and two touchdowns, being the only quarterback to throw for a multiple-touchdown pass game that season.
 Despite losing 14–45 it was the most points the team had scored since week five against Mercer.